Local rates and rural postal service

 Application of the local rate

-Local postage rate is cheaper than territorial postage in 4 cases:
+The local postage rate was lower than the territorial postage rate in four specific cases:

-2nd case : a letter circulating from the town where the post office is located to communes without a post office dependent on that office.
-The town where the post office is located, and the municipalities attached to that office, make up the rural district of a post office,
+2. From a post office to its dependent communes: When a letter was sent from a town with a post office to communes without a post office that were dependent on that office.
+The town and its attached communes together formed the rural district of that post office.

-3rd case : a letter circulating between the rural district of a head post office and the rural district of one or several post office stations dependent on the head post office.
+3. Between rural districts within a postal network: When a letter circulated between the rural district of a head post office and the rural districts of one or more post office stations under its authority.
+At the time, a head post office could oversee several post office stations.
+The combined rural districts of these stations and the head post office formed a Postal District.

-These post offices were very close to each other, and the public did not really see why the territorial rate should apply instead of the local rate.
+These post offices were so close to each other that the public questioned why the territorial rate should apply instead of the local rate.

-The introduction of the rural postal service generated a lot of expenditure, which had to be covered by additional revenue and a fixed tax.
+The introduction of the rural postal service required significant expenditure, which was offset by additional revenue and a fixed tax.

 The rural postal service in the Nord